dgarcia-eu/FoundationsOfCSS-R/ProjectsGuide.md

 #### 4. Submit the final report

 Send a final report as a PDF document (max.
-6 pages, min. font size 11pt) through Teach Center (link to be announced).
+6 pages, min. font size 11pt) via email.
 References do not count towards this 6-page limit.
 Projects can contain a link to a Github repository including the R code to produce results, datasets if they can be shared, and additional figures or tables that can be referenced from the project report.

 Project reports should follow this structure: